vinodkd/cuke4jas/readme.md

 Using cuke4jas directly in jasmine with step definitions
 ----------------------------------------------------------
-* copy the entire contents of cuke4jas/test into your project's test folder.
+* copy the entire contents of the cuke4jas code into your project's test folder.
 This will bring in jasmine, namespace and jasmine-species.
 * write your cucumber spec into test/features
-* create step definitions as javascript functions. put them in js files under test/steps.
+* create step definitions as javascript functions. put them in js files under test/features/steps.
 * use the cuke4jas specrunner.html.
 This does the following:
   * import jasmine
   * import namespace required by jasmine-species